https://github.com/camsaul/lein-check-namespace-decls.git

 lein check-namespace-decls

-declaration forms for all Clojure source files in
+This will check ns declaration forms for all Clojure source files in

-of your project (usually ./src/
+the :source-paths of your project (usually ./src/).

-key to your project.clj
+Add a :check-namespace-decls key to your project.clj to configure

-cleans namespaces.
+the way refactor-nrepl cleans namespaces.
 All options are passed

-directly to refactor-nrepl
+directly to refactor-nrepl.

 (defproject my-project